What is PayTo & How Does It Work? A Complete Guide

 4. Finally, with a real-time direct debit, there is an alternative to scheme card dominance in eCommerce.
 Why pay expensive merchant service fees and wait for a day for funds to settle when you can get something that is both faster and cheaper?

-What Are the Benefits of PayTo for me & my Business?
+What Are the Benefits of PayTo my Business and Customers?

 Business Benefits